-Typically after a home has received an offer that is agreed upon by Buyer(s) and Seller(s), the Buyer will hire a licensed Home Inspector to inspect the systems of the house.
+Typically after a home has received an offer that is agreed upon by Buyer(s) and Seller(s), the Buyer will hire a licensed Home Inspector, such as this Austin Home Inspector as an example, to inspect the systems of the house.
 The inspector will generate a report that will instruct the Buyer which items they should have repaired or have a specialist give an opinion of.
 Generally, most items can be addressed by a handy homeowner however after a contract, that might not be acceptable to the Buyer.

 A pre-listing home inspection will allow you to see what items an inspector will point out to a Buyer and to have those items corrected prior to listing the home for sale.
 It the inspection report, along with the repairs, can also be used as a marketing tool to attract prospective buyers.